jayroxis/cs5525_project2/README.md

 ![alt text](images/step1.png)
 ![alt text](images/step2.png)

-Now, you are ready for the "covid-19-literature-clustering.ipynb" notebook. `Save` the notebook and `close` the tab, when you are done.
+Now, you are ready for the "covid-19-literature-clustering.ipynb" notebook. `Save` the notebook and `close` the tab, when you are done with expriment 3.
 Closing the terminal on your machine will shut down the jupyter notebook.

 ## Step 6 (Optional).
 Reopening the Jupyter Lab Notebook